 Applying For Deferred Action for Childhood Arrivals (DACA)

-DHS will comply with Judge Garaufis’ order while it remains in effect, but DHS may seek relief from the order.
-This means that DACA survives (for now).
 My office and I are ready to assist eligible individuals.
-To learn more or get help, contact my office at 714-559-6190 or submit a casework form here.
+To learn more or get help, contact my office at 714-559-6190 or submit a casework form.

 WHAT DOES THIS MEAN FOR ME?

-- The government will continue accepting DACA renewal applications; and
+- The government will continue accepting and processing DACA renewal applications.

-*COVID-19 pandemic may prohibit travel and there may be additional risks.
-Please consult an immigration attorney before proceeding with an initial application or an application for Advanced Parole.
+Note: Please consult an immigration attorney before proceeding with an initial application or an application for advance parole.

 CAN FIRST-TIME APPLICANTS APPLY FOR DACA?